aws-samples/aws-workspaces-cloudformation-template/README.md

-# Provision new AWS Workspace through CloudFormation template
+# Provision new AWS WorkSpace through CloudFormation template

 ### The main goal of this template is to provision a workspace to a AWS Directory Services user (AD Connector / Managed AD / Simple AD).